-While the use of the training grip is fairly obvious.
-A golfer just places his hands into the prescribed positions.
-The speed and release training are a little less obvious.
+While the use of the training grip is relatively apparent, a golfer places his hands into the prescribed positions.
+The speed and release training is less obvious.

-The Whoosh Swing Trainer is easy to understand and use and is effective in delivering results.
+The Whoosh Swing Trainer is easy to understand and use and effectively delivers results.

 Best Full Swing Training Aids: Golf Connectivity Training Aid

-Connectivity training is the cure for the chicken wing and it also encourages an inside out swing path and a full body turn.
+Connectivity training is the cure for the chicken wing and encourages an inside-out swing path and a full body turn.

 While there are now a bunch of different connectivity training aids on the market, our favorite is the original Tour Striker Smart Ball Connectivity Training Aid.
-Essentially, the Smart Ball is a 6-inch inflated ball, suspended from a lanyard that is hung around a golfer’s neck.
+The Smart Ball is a 6-inch inflated ball suspended from a lanyard hung around a golfer’s neck.
 The ball is placed between a golfer’s upper forearms.

-The object of the Smart Ball training is for golfers to work up to full swings without “dropping” the ball.
-At first, this training can feel awkward, but over time it becomes natural and, so does a connected swing.
+The Smart Ball training aims for golfers to work up to full swings without “dropping” the ball.
+At first, this training can feel awkward, but over time, it becomes natural, and so does a connected swing.

-The Smart Ball training aid is much more convenient to use then other connectivity training aids that either make you put on a constraining sweater or secure a golfer’s forearms together.
-A golfer just slips the Smart Ball lanyard over his neck and places the ball between his arms and is good to go.
-When the golfer is done, the lanyard just slips off.
+The Smart Ball training aid is much more convenient than other connectivity training aids that either make you put on a constraining sweater or secure a golfer’s forearms together.
+A golfer slips the Smart Ball lanyard over his neck, places the ball between his arms, and is good to go.
+When the golfer is done, the lanyard slips off.
 Easy on.
 Easy off.
 Big, positive impact on a golf swing.

 Best Full Swing Training Aids: Golf Impact Bag

-In a perfect world, when a golfer wants to hit a straight shot, the club face should be perpendicular to path and the path of the club should be straight down the intended line.
-While it is easy to understand, it is hard to practice zero path and face angle without the use of a $20,000 Trackman.
+In a perfect world, when a golfer wants to hit a straight shot, the clubface should be perpendicular to the path, and the club’s path should be straight down the intended line.
+While it is easy to understand, it is hard to practice path and face angle without using a $20,000 Trackman.

 The SKLZ Smash Bag Impact Trainer gives immediate feedback and teaches golfers the correct position and feel for that moment of impact.
-With repetition a golfer can then take this proper swing and impact position to the range to hit live balls and then onto the golf course.
+With repetition, a golfer can take this proper swing and impact position to the range to hit live balls and then onto the golf course.